1200 - Pay and Compensation

 3.2.4.
 Step Adjustments

-188.8.131.52.
-Subject to funding and budget approval, employees assigned to a schedule with incremental steps will receive the next higher step after completion of the required years of qualifying service identified on the schedule.
-The District will process step adjustments at the beginning of the next contract period after the employee meets eligibility for an approved step adjustment.
+22.214.171.124.
+The District will process step adjustments at the beginning of the next contract period after the employee meets eligibility for an approved step adjustment subject to funding and budget approval.

 3.2.5.
 Change to Lower Schedule

-220.127.116.11.
+188.8.131.52.
 Employees who voluntarily request and accept a change to a lower schedule will have their pay set at a rate on the new schedule that does not exceed their current rate.
-Employees may not exceed the step of the lower schedule that is commensurate with their total years of District service in that schedule.
-The employee will not receive a higher step or pay retention unless approved by the Superintendent or designee.
+Employees may not exceed their current step on the new lower schedule.
+The employee will not receive pay retention unless approved by the Superintendent or designee.

-18.104.22.168.
-Employees who are involuntarily required to accept a position in a lower schedule will have their pay set at a step in the lower schedule that meets or exceeds the current rate.
+184.108.40.206.
+Career or Provisional Employees who are involuntarily required to accept a position in a lower schedule will have their pay set at a step in the lower schedule that meets or exceeds the current rate.
 If the employee's current rate cannot be adjusted without loss of pay, pay retention will be applied.
+Temporary Employees are not eligible for pay retention.

 3.2.6.
 Pay Retention

-220.127.116.11.
+188.8.131.52.
 Washington County School District does allow internal coordination of benefits for couples working for the School District.
 If the District employs two or more members of a single household who meet all eligibility requirements for insurance coverage, each employee will have the option to enroll in insurance plans independently.
 If each eligible employee, family member, enrolls independently the District will charge all but one employee an amount up to 9.5% of their income for monthly health insurance premium expense.
-Alternatively, if all members enroll in a "family plan" or "a single plus one plan" the District will deposit $1,200 into a qualified Health Retirement Account administered by the District in the name of the alternate covered member.
+Alternatively, if all members enroll in a "family plan" or "a single plus one plan" the District will deposit $1,800 into a qualified Health Retirement Account or into the Health Savings Account for individuals on the Qualified High Deductible Health Plan administered by the District in the name of the alternate covered member.

-- The HRA account funds will only be accessible by submission of a claim form to the district plan provider.
-Employees will not be able to use a Flex Spending Visa Card for HRA claims.
+• The HRA account funds can be accessible by submission of a claim form to the district plan provider or by a Flex Spending Master Card for HRA claims, if enrolled in the Flex Spending Account.

 3.2.8.
 Payroll Deductions (Annuities and Credit Union) (Revised 7/95)

 3.2.9.
-Salary Bonus: If the Board of Education determines there are sufficient funds over and above stated salaries, an appropriate salary bonus, as determined by the Board.
+Salary Bonus: If the Board of Education determines there are sufficient funds over and above stated salaries, an appropriate salary bonus, as determined by the Board may be approved.

 3.2.10.
 Death Benefit: In the case of death of an employee of the District while under contract who was qualified for District medical, dental and group life insurance benefits at the time of death, the employee's beneficiary (named by the employee) will receive a lump sum payment equal to three months salary of the employee.
 (11-06) Also, the District pays a qualified employee an additional $2010.00 benefit at the death of an employee's spouse or dependent.
 (Neg.
 98-99)

-126.96.36.199.
-Salary adjustment claims are limited to the full school year preceding the date the claim is filed.
+22.214.171.124.
+Pursuant to CFR Title 29 § 1620.33, a 2-year statute of limitations applies to the recovery of unpaid wages.
+Salary adjustment claims are limited to two full school years preceding the date the claim is filed.
 The above time limitation applies to an employee who claims underpayment or to the District for claims that an employee was overpaid.
 Employees who willfully submit false information or withhold information that leads to overpayment are excluded from the protection of this paragraph.

-188.8.131.52.
-Payments for amounts in excess of $100 shall be made at a rate not less than five (5) percent of the employee's gross monthly salary until the time the total amount has been repaid.
+126.96.36.199.
+Payments for amounts in excess of $100 shall be made at a rate not less than five (5) percent of the employee's gross monthly salary until the time the total amount has been repaid as arranged between the Business Manager and the employee.
 The employee or the District may choose to repay in amounts greater than five (5) percent.
-For employees leaving the District with an outstanding dept, repayment must be made in full before their final paycheck is issued or the outstanding amount will be deducted from the employee's final paycheck.
+For employees leaving the District with an outstanding debt, repayment must be made in full before their final paycheck is issued or the outstanding amount will be deducted from the employee's final paycheck.

 3.3.
 Pay for Classified Employees:

-18.104.22.168.
-Principals/managers may request a single step adjustment for employees who have extensive experience or superior qualifications only after the employee has served for at least six months within the first step.
+188.8.131.52.
+Principals/managers may request a single step adjustment for employees who have extensive experience or superior qualifications only after the employee has served for at least six months within the new position.
 (06/93)

-188.8.131.52.
-The Superintendent or designee may approve exceptions to the above step-setting procedure for hard-to-fill positions, those requiring special skills, or if the candidate has superior qualifications directly related to the position being filled.
+18.104.22.168.
+The Superintendent or designee may approve placement at a higher step for hard-to-fill positions, those requiring special skills, or if the candidate has superior qualifications directly related to the position being filled.
+For directly related experience adjustments the candidate is limited to a maximum placement of step 8 for non-exempt position and step 12 for exempt positions, at a rate of two complete years of directly related experience for one step advancement.
 All requests must be in writing and approved prior to appointment.
+Longevity steps will not be used for placement of newly hired employees.

-184.108.40.206.
-The Superintendent is authorized to hire bus drivers up to two steps above the basic/initial step (0 step) of the appropriate Schedule (maximum step 4 of the more than 20 per hours per week scheduler step 8 of the less than 20 hours per week schedule) if recruitment and retention problems are encountered.
+22.214.171.124.
+The Superintendent is authorized to hire bus drivers up to four half steps above the basic/initial step (0 step) of the Bus Driver Pay Schedule if recruitment and retention problems are encountered.
 Approval to hire above the basic step will apply to all covered employees hired during the contract year in which the approval was received.
-With the exception of longevity steps, other steps on the schedule will not represent years of service.
 Covered employees hired at a step other than the basic/initial step (0 step) of the schedule will not be eligible for a step increase until they have worked the number of years of experience for the District commensurate with their assigned step.
 For example, a bus driver hired at step 4 must work a total of 5 years (past or future experience) for the District before the bus driver is eligible for placement at step 5.
 Drivers hired on the basic step will be eligible for step increases in accordance with applicable District policy and procedure.
 (Negotiated 6-3-99; 6-06) (5-8-07)

-220.127.116.11.
-All lunchroom and breakfast monitors shall be compensated at lane 1 step 2 of the clerical schedule.
-Monitors are not eligible for step increases; their salary shall remain fixed on the clerical schedule at lane 1 step 2.
-An additional $1.00 per hour stipend will be included in the salary rate if the employee's only position is the monitor position.
-District employees who perform monitor duties in addition to another assignment will not receive the extra stipend.
+126.96.36.199.
+All lunchroom and playground monitors shall be compensated at lane 1 step 4 of the clerical schedule.
+Monitors are not eligible for step increases; their salary shall remain fixed on the clerical schedule at lane 1 step 4.
+An additional $1.00 per hour is added to the salary rate if the employee's only position is the monitor position.
+District employees who perform monitor duties in addition to another assignment will not receive the extra $1.00 per hour adjustment.

-18.104.22.168.
+188.8.131.52.
 The District will hire Media Assistants at no higher than Lane 3 of the Secretary/Clerical Salary Schedule.
 Media Assistants will not be eligible for advancement to Lane 5 of the Secretary/Clerical Salary Schedule until they have successfully completed all requirements of the District-recognized Media Endorsement Program.
-Completion of the District Media Endorsement Program is the responsibility of the incumbent and is required as a condition of continued employment.
+Completion of the District Media Endorsement Program is the responsibility of the incumbent.
 The Endorsement will include both District and college training and coursework promoting knowledge of media, literacy, and library science.
 All veteran Media Assistants currently assigned to Lane 4 will remain on Lane 4 until successful completion of the Endorsement.
 (12-05)

 3.3.2.
 Step Increases